 Product list images are very simple.
 By default, they are a simple img element, duplicated on both sides of the grid/list conditional.

-As the comment states, images will never exceed 400px rendered size, so a reasonable and bandwidth-friendly 300px max was chosen.
+Images will never exceed 400px rendered size, so a reasonable and bandwidth-friendly 300px max was chosen.

 While this is acceptable for low-density displays, the stingy resolution shows up on high-density displays.
-As you can see in this retina iPhone screenshot below (enlarged 1.5x in photoshop).

 Due to the effective use of a simple img element, this is a textbook example of the implementation of 1x/2x images.
 Lower density displays are already accounted for, so the 1x image remains the old 300px standard.
 Adding a value to srcset for high-density displays is as easy as another call the Magento image resize helper, asking for an image 600px in size.

 This simple change results in significantly sharper images on high-density displays.
-The below screenshot from a retina iPhone (enlarged 1.5x in photoshop) demonstrates the improvement.

 This usage can be directly replicated on the other side of the list/grid conditional.